phidatahq/phidata/cookbook/advanced_rag/pinecone_hybrid_search/README.md

 ## Introduction

-A powerful AI stack that includes Phidata Asistant, LlamaIndex Advanced RAG, and Pinecone Vector Database.
+A powerful AI stack that includes Phidata Assistant, LlamaIndex Advanced RAG, and Pinecone Vector Database.

 This empowers the Phidata Assistant a way to search its knowledge base using keywords and semantic search.